Cragdoo/vninja/content/post/installing-pihole-on-ubuntu-18.04.1.md

 creator: "@h0bbel"
 ---

-[Pi-Hole](https://pi-hole.net/) is a nifty little software package that acts as a ad-blocking server for your entire network, or as the authors put it:
+[Pi-Hole](https://pi-hole.net/) is a nifty little software package that acts as a ad and tracking blocking server for your entire network, or as the authors put it:

 > Pi-Hole®: A Black Hole for Internet Advertisements.